-The Annual Turkey Curry buffet was immortalised in Helen Fielding’s Bridget Jones, and I am sure that several days after Christmas many families up and down the country will be eating a turkey curry.
+The Annual Turkey Curry buffet was immortalised in Helen Fielding’s Bridget Jones, and I am sure that several days after Christmas or Thanksgiving many families up and down the country will be eating a turkey curry.
 My version is lighter and fresher for tired taste buds and overloaded tums, and is cooked in one pot , saving on time, effort and washing up for busy mums across the country.

 Change the spicing to suit your family – this version is very mild and delicate, add in a spoon of curry paste or powder to take the heat and flavour up a level.
 The addition of the last remains of the cranberry sauce adds some sweetness and contrast which should appeal to younger palates, as well as finally using it up!
-If you have any roast vegetables left over from Christmas Day stir them in too.
+If you have any roast vegetables left over from Christmas Day or Thanksgiving stir them in too.
 I think this would also be delicious sprinkled with a few toasted cashew nuts.